-The compensation of council members shall be \$350 per month.
+The council may, by ordinance, change the salary of the council provided that no ordinance changing such salary shall be passed during the last year of the term of the council and further provided that the salary change shall not become effective during the term of the council in office at the time the salary is changed.
+The compensation of council members shall be three hundred fifty dollars (\$350.00) per month.
 Council members shall be reimbursed for properly vouchered expenses incurred in conducting business of the City while outside the City.